 For weekend seadogs Aldeburgh has a very active yacht club and teaches sailing to juniors and adults.
 There are also two popular golf courses, all-weather tennis courts, a boat lake and, of course, excellent bathing.

 Aldeburgh’s strong local community shares activities and knowledge with the visitor, providing poetry and arts and craft residential courses.
-The pretty high street has craft, food and antiques shops, reflecting local passions, as well as a myriad of pubs and an independent cinema.
-One shop well worth a visit is The Amber Shop
+The pretty high street has craft, food and antiques shops, independent boutiques as well as some national chains, plus a myriad of pubs and an independent cinema.

-This large and spacious B&B accommodation is located in a peaceful location just a short walk from the sea and town centre.
-Breakfasts are delicious and prepared using the very best of home-grown and local ingredients.
+This large and spacious B&B accommodation is located just a short walk from the seafront and town centre.
+Breakfasts are delicious and prepared using the very best home-grown and local ingredients.
 There are fantastic views across the marshes to the river and beyond, and families are warmly welcomed.
 Please click on the link above for more information.

 Another of Aldeburgh's claims to fame is one to sample at mealtimes.
 The town's fish and chip shop has been owned by the Cooney family since the 1970's and was described by 'The Times' as 'possibly the finest on the East Coast'.
 What better way to end an active day than with a portion of fish and chips?!